yusufcnr/near-wl/README.md

 `near call $CONTRACT claimRewards --accountId <YOUR_ACCOUNT.testnet>`

-## Retrieve name of the contract by calling getContractName
+## get name of the contract by calling getContractName

 `near call $CONTRACT getContractName --accountId <YOUR_ACCOUNT.testnet>`